google/eng-practices/review/reviewer/speed.md

     an update, the complaints tend to disappear. **Most complaints about the code review process are actually resolved by making the process faster.**
-*   **Code health can be impacted.** When reviews are slow, there is increased pressure to allow developers to submit CLs that are not as good as they could be.
-Slow reviews also discourage code cleanups, refactorings, and further improvements to existing CLs.
+*   **Code health can be impacted.** When reviews are slow, there is increased pressure to allow developers to submit PRs that are not as good as they could be.
+Slow reviews also discourage code cleanups, refactorings, and further improvements to existing PRs.

 ## How Fast Should Code Reviews Be? {#fast}